Assassination of John F. Kennedy: Oswald

 Lee Harvey Oswald (center) and others distributing pro-Castro leaflets in New Orleans, August 16, 1963.

-A photograph of Oswald posing with his rifle, a holstered pistol, and communist literature (Note: This photo and a similar one are known as the "backyard photographs"; according to Bugliosi, it is one of the pieces of evidence most damning for Oswald.
+A photograph of Oswald posing with his rifle, a holstered pistol, and communist and socialist literature (Note: This photo and a similar one are known as the "backyard photographs"; according to Bugliosi, it is one of the pieces of evidence most damning for Oswald.
 Oswald told Dallas police that the photographs were not genuine and that someone must have superimposed his head.
 Marina Oswald testified that she took the pictures.)

-Lee Harvey Oswald (born 1939) was a former U.S. Marine who had served in Japan and the Philippines, and had espoused communist beliefs since reading Karl Marx aged 14.
+Lee Harvey Oswald (born 1939) was a former U.S. Marine who had served in Japan and the Philippines, and had espoused communist and socialist beliefs since reading Karl Marx aged 14.
 After accidentally shooting his elbow with an unauthorized handgun and fighting an officer, Oswald was court-martialed twice and demoted.
 In September 1959, he received a dependency discharge after claiming his mother was disabled.
 A 19-year-old Oswald sailed on a freighter from New Orleans to France and then traveled to Finland, where he was issued a Soviet visa.

 Oswald defected to the Soviet Union, (Note: In 1964, KGB Agent Yuri Nosenko defected to the United States.
 He divulged that Soviet intelligence surveilled Oswald, regarded him as mentally unstable, and had no association with him.
 Although the FBI trusted Nosenko, the CIA believed that he was a mole and convinced the Warren Commission not to interview him.) and in January 1960 he was sent to work at a factory in Minsk, Belarus.
 In 1961, he met and married Marina Prusakova, with whom he had a child.
 In 1962, he returned to the United States with a repatriation loan from the U.S. embassy.
 He settled in the Dallas/Fort Worth area, where he socialized with Russian émigrés—notably George de Mohrenschildt, a CIA informant.
 In March 1963, a bullet narrowly missed General Edwin Walker at his Dallas residence; a witness observed two conspicuous men.
 Relying on Marina's testimony, a note left by Oswald, and ballistic evidence, the Warren Commission attributed this assassination attempt to Oswald.